Hong Kong police detain seven pro-democracy lawmakers | DW | 09.11.2019

 Pro-Beijing lawmakers are bracing for heavy defeats in this month's district council elections.
 Voter registration has soared since the anti-government demonstrations kicked off.
 The pro-democracy camp is fielding candidates in every constituency for the first time.

-But there are also concerns the elections could be called off given the spiralling violence, which saw a pro-Beijing politician stabbed this week.
+But there are also concerns the elections could be called off given the spiraling violence, which saw a pro-Beijing politician stabbed this week.

 The city's Constitutional and Mainland Affairs Secretary Patrick Nip denied the latest arrests were linked to the polls or that they would be postponed.